ibrahimmkhalid/ultralytics/docs/en/datasets/detect/sku-110k.md

 ## Applications

 The SKU-110k dataset is widely used for training and evaluating deep learning models in object detection tasks, especially in densely packed scenes such as retail shelf displays.
-The dataset's diverse set of SKU categories and densely packed object arrangements make it a valuable resource for researchers and practitioners in the field of [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv).
+The dataset's diverse set of SKU categories and densely packed object arrangements make it a valuable resource for researchers and practitioners in the field of [computer vision](https://www.sfdt_ibrahim.com/glossary/computer-vision-cv).

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-For the case of the SKU-110K dataset, the `SKU-110K.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/SKU-110K.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/SKU-110K.yaml).
+For the case of the SKU-110K dataset, the `SKU-110K.yaml` file is maintained at [https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/SKU-110K.yaml](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/SKU-110K.yaml).

-!!! example "ultralytics/cfg/datasets/SKU-110K.yaml"
+!!! example "sfdt_ibrahim/cfg/datasets/SKU-110K.yaml"

     ```yaml
-    --8<-- "ultralytics/cfg/datasets/SKU-110K.yaml"
+    --8<-- "sfdt_ibrahim/cfg/datasets/SKU-110K.yaml"
     ```

 ## Usage

-To train a YOLO11n model on the SKU-110K dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
+To train a YOLO11n model on the SKU-110K dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n.pt")  # load a pretrained model (recommended for training)